 During the 2014 elections

 Sadhguru was one of the very few if not the only spiritual leader who didn’t take a side during 2014 election time.
 This was the time when Sw Ramdev had openly rallied for BJP and Sri Sri also had completely leaned towards them.
 In that environment, Sadhguru had remained neutral.
-And I consider this super important because after all, those national elections were the biggest thing to propel BJP into power.
+And I consider this super important because after all those national elections were the biggest thing.

 The rise of Nationalism

-The point is that, however, after 2014 with the rise of BJP people started attributing a lot of the “nationalism fervor” to them.
+The point is that, however, after 2014 with the rise of BJP people started attributing a lot of the “nationalism fervor” and hindutva rise to them.
 But I would say it was an inevitable situation that was burning in peoples hearts.
-It is what brought BJP the landslide victory.
+It is what brought BJP the landslide victory and then if they came and added momentum to that feeling is it not their job?
+In a way didn’t people want it?

 So what about Sadhguru?
 Well, Sadhguru was always talking about the country and ‘Bharat’ way back.
-I remember way back in 2006-7, I had a personal 2 minute conversation with him and I asked him whether I should come to the ashram (Isha Yoga Centre) to volunteer.
+I remember way back in 2006-7, I had a personal 2 minute conversation with him and I asked him whether I should come to the ashram.
 He said, ‘yes, it will be good for the country’.
 I was a little stunned because I NEVER thought about doing anything for the country before that moment.
 That’s how the environment was then… most of us urbans never really thought about the ‘country’.
 I cared about the street people and the poor etc… but I never thought about raising standards of the country as a whole.
 And there was something very inspirational about it.
-I know that at times nationalism can slide into some kind of xenophobia.
+I know lot of people malign nationalism as some kind of xenophobia.
 But for me it has always been an inspirational vision.
 Of actually caring about my actions so that it may help my country.
-Not just my parents, my community and my friends but the entire country!

-This was in 2007, no BJP, not even much nationalism in the air and this guy was talking to a young girl about doing something for the country.
+This was in 2007, no BJP, not even much nationalism in the air and this guy was talking to a young 22 year old girl about doing something for the country.

 You can take a look at some of his older videos.
 Like this talk in 2013 on Bharat and Indian culture.

-Once BJP came into power, all of a sudden the rising nationalistic concern and a few associated unlawful bullying situations became “political”.
-And then people consider him to have joined this gang.
-But he was always talking about the country in a very inspirational context and as a larger vision.
+Once BJP came into power, all of a sudden the rising national concern and some errant elements using it to boss around, became political.
+People consider him to have joined this gang.
+But he was talking this way back then in a very inspirational context and as a larger vision.
 People just weren’t bothered earlier on.
 But now when he talks these things it all gets associated with politics.

 Well, at least I and many others know better.
 After all, we wouldn’t want to misjudge someone do we?
 We are very liberal that way.